Skip to content

 Protecting operational technology environments requires specialised security practices that differ significantly from traditional IT security approaches.
 Industrial systems often operate continuously, may rely on legacy technologies, and must prioritise safety and reliability alongside security.

-IT and operational technology network segmentation protecting industrial control systems in critical infrastructure environments
+IT and operational technology network segmentation protecting industrial control systems in critical infrastructure cyber security designs

 Key focus areas include: